nvhoanganh/Set-up-New-Relic/README.md

 - Proactive Detection uses machine learning to automatically surface anomalies with monitored applications.

 ### Question: It seems like this makes the SRE role irrelevant, consider if you would agree or disagree
-- I disagree, with this, it would make it easier for SRE not making it irrelevant.
+- I disagree, with Applied Intelligence, it would make it easier for SRE not making it irrelevant.